Ol Pejeta Bush Camp

 Wildlife & Activities

 The Ol Pejeta Conservancy is renowned for its protection of rare and endangered species, including black and white rhino, elephant, big cats, Grevy’s zebra, reticulated giraffe, and a variety of other wildlife.
-The activities on offer here include day and night wildlife drives, bush walks and bush meals.
+The activities on offer here include day and night wildlife drives, and bush meals.
 Guests who would like to do a proper walking safari should let us know, so we can make sure that a suitable guide is available.
 Additional activities on offer for a fee, include visiting the chimpanzee and rhino sanctuaries and local schools, lion tracking, visiting the Anti-Poaching dogs, running with rangers, gym in the wild, mountain bike safaris, and horse riding in the conservancy and the Endangered Species Enclosure.
 Please let us know if you are interested in any of the additional activities.